 • Extending your air conditioner’s life span

-A dirty air filter can reduce airflow, make the coil extremely cold and cause it to freeze.
-As the coil defrosts, it can overwhelm the drain pan.
-We recommend checking your air filter if you haven’t changed it lately and your air conditioner is leaking water indoors.
+A dirty air filter can reduce airflow, make the coil very cold and cause it to freeze.
+As the coil melts, it can make the drain pan overflow.
+We recommend inspecting your air filter if you haven’t changed it lately and your air conditioner is leaking water indoors.

-If this doesn’t resolve the issue, your drain pan may be rusty or have a malfunctioning condensate pump.
-Getting a new pan or pump requires a pro, so call us at 209-257-3156 for assistance.
+If this doesn’t fix the issue, your drain pan might be rusty or have a malfunctioning condensate pump.
+Getting a new pan or pump requires a professional, so call us at 209-257-3156 for help.

-Your air conditioner needs coolant to transfer heat.
-If your air conditioner was put in before 2011, it probably uses R-22 Freon.
-As time passes, chemicals in Freon can eat through metal and cause leaks.
+Your air conditioner uses coolant to transfer heat.
+If your air conditioner was installed before 2011, it probably uses R-22 Freon.
+As time passes, chemicals in Freon can eat away at metal and create leaks.

 • Bubbling or hissing sounds by the air conditioner